foresterre/cargo-msrv/book/src/output-formats/json.md

 humans may also use it, as it provides the most detailed output of all supported output formats.

 As described on the [output-formats](index.md) page, `cargo-msrv` reports the status of the program via events.
 A processor transforms these events into their output-format.
 In case of the `json` output format, events are almost 1-on-1 serialized to json (there are a few exceptions), and then printed to `stderr`.
 Each json serialized event ends with a newline.
 Each line thus represents a single serialized event.

 To use the `json` output format, run `cargo-msrv` with the `--output-format json` option.
-For example, if you want to find the MSRV, you could run `cargo msrv --output-format json`.
+For example, if you want to find the MSRV, you could run `cargo msrv find --output-format json`.

 In the next section, you can find a description of the common fields of events.
 The section thereafter gives an overview of each of the supported events, with for each event its event specific fields.